amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/RAID.md

 | Design Owner          | **Responsible** for participating in any RAID planning events where necessary, and by collating and sharing relevant design related insights that could lead to the identification of new RAID items |

 ## Triggers
-Typical triggers for RAID include:
+Typical triggers for RAID duriing the design and implementation zones include:

-- **Project kickoff** - at the beginning of a project, conducting a RAID assesment can help identify initial RAID items that need to be managed throughout the project lifecycle
-- **Requirement Gathering** - as requiremrents are gathered for the project during the discovery zone
-- **Design Phase** - during the design zone, triggers could include architextural decisions that introduce technical risks, assumptions about third party integrations, or dependencies on specific design components
+- **Design Phase** - during the design zone, triggers could include architectural decisions that introduce technical risks, assumptions about third party integrations, or dependencies on specific design components
 - **Resource Allocation** - changes in resource availability or allocation
 - **Technologies and/or Tools** - selecting new technologies or tools for the project
 - **Change Requests** - whenever there are changes to project requirements, scope, or timeline